davreign-dav/Fake-News-Detection/README.md

 ## Objective
 To build a model to accurately classify a piece of news as REAL or FAKE.

 In this python project , several ways of modelling technique with different accuracy result have been used to detect fake or real news using collected data.
-And the best technique’s result is shown as confusion matrix and saved into submission.csv file.
+And the best technique’s result has been shown as confusion matrix and saved into submission.csv file.

 Algorithm/Approach that are used in this project: